Beyonce & Jay-Z To Headline Global Citizen Festival In South Africa In Honor Of Nelson Mandela’s Centennial

 The free show will take place at the FNB Stadium in Johannesburg just ahead of the fifth anniversary of the passing of the human rights leader.
 Nelson Mandela died in Dec.
 13, 2013.

-Beyonce and Jay-Z will be joined by Ed Sheeran, Usher, Pharrell Williams, Chris Martin, Pearl Jam frontman Eddie Vedder for the concert.
-Other artists from around the world include Wizkid, Cassper Nyovest, and Femi Kuti.
-Sho Madjozi, and Tiwa Savage.
+Beyonce and Jay-Z will be joined by Ed Sheeran, Usher, Pharrell Williams, Chris Martin, and Pearl Jam frontman Eddie Vedder for the concert.
+Other artists from around the world include Wizkid, Cassper Nyovest, Femi Kuti, Sho Madjozi, and Tiwa Savage.

 In addition to performances by the big name musical guests, Oprah Winfrey will deliver the keynote address.
-Other hosts will include Gayle King, Sir Bob Geldof, Naomi Campbell, Forest Whitaker and Tyler Perry.
+Other hosts will include Gayle King, Sir Bob Geldof, Naomi Campbell, Forest Whitaker, and Tyler Perry.

 Keynote speaker Oprah Winfrey has been vocal about how Nelson Mandela’s life affected her.
 Winfrey told Forbes she decided to open her all-girls school in South Africa after a 10-day stay at Mandela’s house.
 Winfrey said she wanted to leave something of lasting “value” after her trip to Mandela’s country.
-Winfrey revealed:

 “When we were talking one day, we started a conversation about what was in the newspaper: poverty and how to change it.
 And I said, ‘The only way to change poverty is through education, and one day I would like to build a school in South Africa.’
 And he said, ‘You want to build a school?’
 He got up and called the minister of education.
 By that afternoon I was in a meeting, talking about building a school.”